Dasharo/docs/docs/kb/pcr-measurements.md

 ### PCR banks

-EDK allows a user to select which TPM banks are active and aligns measurements with that.
+EDK allows a user to select which TPM banks are active and aligns its measurements with that.
 Practically this means usage of all available PCR banks by default.

 Note that coreboot handles PCR banks differently, see above for more details and implications.